SimpleDataLabsInc/prophecy-docs/docs/architecture/deployment/private-saas/private-saas.md

 ---
-title: On-premise
+title: Private SAAS
-id: on-premise
+id: private SAAS
-description: On-premise deployments.
+description: Private SAAS deployments.
 Bring Your Own Hardware
 sidebar_position: 2
 tags:
   - deployment
-  - on-prem
+  - private SAAS
   - cdp
   - hdp
   - mapr
 ---

-Prophecy can be deployed on-premise for customers who require maximum security or want to run on their own on-premise Spark versions (e.g. CDP, HDP, MapR).
-As for the cloud deployments, also for on-premise, Prophecy is deployed on a Kubernetes cluster.
+Prophecy can be deployed private SAAS for customers who require maximum security or want to run on their own private SAAS Spark versions (e.g. CDP, HDP, MapR).
+As for the cloud deployments, also for private SAAS, Prophecy is deployed on a Kubernetes cluster.
 With that setup, Prophecy seamlessly integrates with the rest of your infrastructure.

 Prophecy is installed through a Prophecy Kubernetes operator, which automatically takes care of the common ops tasks,